artefactual/archivematica-storage-service-docs/administrators.rst

       be added via this page.

-      Replica AIPs will be created only after a location has been associated with a Replicator, but can also be created retroactively via the storage service replica management command `Replication management command`_.
+      Replica AIPs will be created only after a location has been associated with a Replicator, but can also be created retroactively via the :ref:`create AIP replicas <creating-aip-replicas>`
+      :ref:`management command <management>`.

 #.
 Save the Location settings.
 #.
 The new Location will now be available as an option under the appropriate